 What dissolves HDPE?

 The most useful solvents for dissolving HDPE are trichlorobenzene, trichloroethylene, tetralin, Benzene, and toluene.
-But if you want to go for less hazardous options, then toluene, xylene, and trichloroethylene are good choices.
+But if you want less hazardous options, then toluene, xylene, and trichloroethylene are good choices.

 Why is HDPE called the best food-grade plastic?